 Harry Blackmun biography

-Harry Blackmun, born on November 12, 1908 in Nashville, Illinois, forged a career in law and went on to become a U.S. Supreme Court Justice in 1970.
+Born on November 12, 1908, in Nashville, Illinois, Harry Blackmun forged a career in law and went on to become a U.S. Supreme Court justice in 1970.
 He authored the landmark Roe v.
 Wade decision, which guaranteed constitutional protection for a woman’s right to have an abortion, and was known for increasingly liberal rulings over time despite a conservative background.
 He died on March 4, 1999.

 Blackmun had married Dorothy Clark in 1941, and the couple would go on to have three daughters.

 Harry Blackmun was appointed by President Dwight D. Eisenhower in 1959 to the U.S. Court of Appeals for the Eighth Circuit.
 He would hold this position until 1970, when President Richard Nixon was looking for someone to fill the vacant Supreme Court seat resulting from the departure of Abe Fortas.
 Two of Nixon's nominees had been rejected by the Senate.
 Burger, who by this time had just been promoted to chief justice, recommended Blackmun.
 Nominated by Nixon, he was unanimously confirmed by the Senate to become an associate justice of the Supreme Court, and was sworn in on May 12, 1970.

 Author of 'Roe v.
 Wade'

 Although he was viewed as a conservative judge and his initial rulings fell on the side of the governmental status quo, Blackmun, a Republican, made history in 1973 by authoring the Supreme Court decision in the case of Roe v.
 Wade, which legally affirmed that woman across the United States had the constitutional right to have an abortion.
 The judges ruled 7-2 in favor of Blackmun's opinion in the historic case.